 Matson Consulting is a client driven business, where Mr. Matson’s desire to help people understand the process of creating or expanding their business comes to life in the documents the firm produces.
 He founded his company with the belief that when one door closes, another opens.
 Mr. Matson offers alternatives to negative responses, and provides valuable, independent, and objective feedback and guidance every step of the way.

 Matson Consulting has primarily focused on local foods and the ways in which businesses can succeed within this area.
 Mr. Matson’s passion for this industry is evident in the many articles and reports he has written with the staff at his consulting firm.
-The most recent example of Mr. Matson dedication to local foods is in the USDA Service Report titled, “Running a Food Hub: A Business Operations Guide.”
+The most recent example of Mr. Matson’s dedication to local foods is in the USDA Service Report titled, “Running a Food Hub: A Business Operations Guide.”

 Mr. Matson has also attended and given many speeches and lectures on local foods, including the Agricultural & Applied Economics Association’s 2015 Annual Meeting and the National Good Food Network Food Hub Collaboration Spring 2014 Conference.

-Mr. Matson has a long history creating feasibility studies for business owners, government agencies, cooperatives, and other interested entities.
+Mr. Matson has a long history of creating feasibility studies for business owners, government agencies, cooperatives, and other interested entities.
 In 2000 he created “Cooperative Feasibility Study Guide” which was published by the United States Department of Agriculture in October of the same year.
 After this publication, he started Matson Consulting and authored a feasibility study as his first document with the firm.
-Since then, he has worked with a countless number of clients to produce feasibility studies, and although each one study differs for each client, Mr. Matson has maintained his original methodology that has proven its worth over the years.
+Since then, he has worked with a countless number of clients to produce feasibility studies, and although each study differs for each client, Mr. Matson has maintained his original methodology that has proven its worth over the years.

 Mr. Matson has gained extensive experience in almost all facets of the grant process, including the creation and reviewing of grant applications.
 Most of Mr. Matson’s experience with grants stems from his time administering Federal grant programs.
 Mr. Matson is an experienced grant expert having been trained in Federal grants administration, and has authored program grant manuals for U.S. and international grant programs.
 He has shared this knowledge through workshops, enlightening producers and grant writers on techniques for successful grants.